tushark88/travel-reopening/public/data/AT_international.md

 - You will need to provide a **health certificate in German or English**.
 The health certificate must not be **older than four days**, and it must confirm that the molecular biological test for SARS–CoV–2 is negative
 - A **self-monitored 14–day quarantine** will be required immediately upon arrival.

-For the most up–to–date travel information, refer to the [Austria Government Website for Coronavirus Information](https://www.austria.info/en/service-and-facts/coronavirus-information).